 Background of the New International Version

 The journey of the NIV began in the 1960s when a multi-denominational and international group of scholars felt the need for a contemporary English translation of the Bible that would cater to the modern reader while staying true to the original manuscripts.
-By 1978, after years of meticulous translation and rigorous reviews, the New International Version was published.
+By 1978, after years of meticulous translation and rigorous feedbacks, the New International Version was published.

 How the NIV Differs From Other Versions